salasouza/ann/README.md

 # ANN

-The objective this project is to study time series of cryptocurrencies.
+The objective this project is to study the Artificial Neural Network using that Perceptron.

 ## To Build enviroment in Anaconda